AxonFramework/AxonFramework/README.md

 When filing bugs:
 * A description of your setup and what's happening helps us figure out what the issue might be.
-* Do not forget to provide the versions of the Axon's products you're using.
-* as well as the language and version.
+* Do not forget to provide the versions of the Axon products you're using, as well as the language and version.
 * If possible, share a stack trace.
   Please use Markdown semantics by starting and ending the trace with three backticks (```).